Adding and Withdrawing from Classes

 Withdrawing from a Class

-Students may withdraw from a class and not receive a W grade if the withdrawal is submitted by the end of the 10th instructional day of the quarter for fall, winter, and spring quarter courses.
+Students may withdraw from a class and not receive a W grade if the withdrawal request is submitted by the end of the 10th instructional day of the quarter for fall, winter, and spring quarter courses.
 For courses shorter than 10 weeks, including summer quarter courses, the last day to withdraw without a W is 20% of the length of the course.
+After this date, withdrawing from a class will result in a W grade.

-Students may withdraw from some or all of their classes through Friday of the eighth week of instruction in fall, winter, and spring quarters.
+Students may withdraw from a class through Friday of the eighth week of instruction in fall, winter, and spring quarters.
 For courses shorter than 10 weeks, including summer quarter courses, the last day to withdraw is 80% of the length of the course.
-Students can officially withdraw by dropping a class in ctcLink or notifying the Registration Office in writing by 11:59pm on the last day to withdraw.
+Students can officially withdraw by dropping a class in ctcLink or notifying the Registration Office in writing by 11:59pm on the deadline.
 If a student stops attending a class without officially withdrawing, they will remain on the roster and receive a grade accordingly.

 Instructor-Initiated Withdrawal